GitLeeRepo/HerculesMvsTk4Notes/HerculesMvsTk4Notes.md

 * Type **ATTACH 010 3270 CONS** at the Hercules prompt (either from the existing console or the Web Console).
 Notice this is a **Hercules Command** and not an **MVS** or **JES2** command.
 * With the **c3270 emulator** logon to the mainframe with **CONS@localhost:3270**.
-* Back at the other main console or Web Inerface type **/VARY 010,CONSOLE,AUTH=ALL**.
-This will activate the Console on the **c3270** and should display output similiar to the following:
+* Back at the other main console or Web Interface type **/VARY 010,CONSOLE,AUTH=ALL**.
+This will activate the Console on the **c3270** and should display output similar to the following:

   ```
   05.39.23           IEE349I CONSOLES